 From the King’s Highway, it is easy to drive into the town of Madaba.
 Only 32 km (20 miles) south of Amman, this is also an easy (half) day trip from Amman.
 We mainly visited Madaba for our lunch at a small restaurant opposite the St. George Church of Madaba.

-When you’re in the neighbourhood, definitely stop and take a peek at the Madaba Map, but I didn’t think it was worth a (half) day trip from Amman.
+When you’re in the neighborhood, definitely stop and take a peek at the Madaba Map, but I didn’t think it was worth a (half) day trip from Amman.

 King’s Highway Jordan